Jahid234/COVID-19-APP/README.md

 # Create a COVID-19 Tracker Application using Java Swing and APIs

 It's a COVID-19 tracker app.
-Use this people can track how many people daily affected, recovered, active in world-wide.
+With the help of this app people can be observed or tracked how people were daily affected, deaths, recovered and active in worldwide.